 The covid-19 recession is the most unequal in modern U.S. history

-Job losses from the pandemic overwhelmingly impacted low-wage, minority workers.
-Seven months into the recovery, Black women, Black men and mothers to school-aged children are taking the longest time to regain their employment.
+Job losses from the pandemic overwhelmingly affected low-wage, minority workers most.
+Seven months into the recovery, Black women, Black men and mothers of school-age children are taking the longest time to regain their employment.

 Between February and April, 10 percent of Americans ages 25 to 54 lost their jobs.
 The employed percentage of the population dropped to its lowest level since 1975, according to Labor Department data.